evankiely/OpynSpecimen/README.md

   - The intent is to remove the need for non-technical folks to change things in the core functions of the Translator and Integration objects
   - The content of this class should remain mostly static, since it consists primarily of details of the OpenSpecimen API.
 The few things that you will need/want to customize are discussed below
 - The **Translator** class enables easy, human in the loop transitioning of Collection Protocol Workflows between environments, and a generic Diff Report function to compare Workflows
-- The **Integration** class provides a robust suite of functions to interface with the OpenSpecimen API, including pulling down internal IDs of Collection Protocols, Forms, Fields, etc., along with upload capabilities for Participants, Visits, Specimens, and those items combined into a "Universal" template, for a single document upload.
+- The **Integration** class provides a robust suite of functions to interface with the OpenSpecimen API, including pulling down internal IDs of Collection Protocols, Forms, Fields, etc., along with upload capabilities for all OpenSpecimen provided templates, as well as custom implimentations for Participants, Visits, Specimens, and those items combined into a "Universal" template, for a single document upload.
   - It is designed to be easily extensible, by making the core API requirements, such as getting/renewing tokens, making HTTP requests, etc., easy to access/invoke
 - The **Upload Classes** are a set of Python objects that are used to organize and store information before being serialized to JSON and passed to the API